AI-HPC-Research-Team/SLM4Mol/README.md

 [4] Luo Y, Yang K, Hong M, et al. Molfm: A multimodal molecular foundation model[J]. arXiv preprint arXiv:2307.09484, 2023.
 ```
 ## Acknowledgments
-This project owes its inspiration to the ChEBI-20, a foundational dataset in the field of molecule generation and captioning, initially introduced by MolT5.
-The development of the ChEBI-20-MM dataset has been further enriched by additional data sourced from PubChem.
-We extend our sincere gratitude to Hugging Face for providing the initial model weights, which have been instrumental in our development process.
+The development of the ChEBI-20-MM dataset was inspired by the ChEBI-20 in molecule generation and captioning initiated by MolT5.
+Additional data information supplements are derived from PubChem.
+The initial model weights provided by Hugging Face are crucial components in our evaluation process.

 ## Citation
 ```